Payment gateway in an application

 }

-URLs can be configured in the client portal (or via API when creating the payment):
+The redirection URLs can be configured in the client portal or defined when creating the payment via the API:

 - Paid URL (